 So, it’s that time again and you have an audit coming up…?

-We’ve spoken with our audit team to get some insight into how to make the process run smoothly and to turn audit time into your favourite time of year!
+We’ve spoken with our audit team to get some insight into how to make the process run smoothly and to turn audit time into your favourite

 With no further ado, let's get ready to AUDIT!

 to your auditor to start the planning process for your audit.

 During this meeting, your auditor will work with you to:

 - get an updated understanding of your business and discuss any changes since the previous audit

 - ascertain the key internal controls involved in the financial reporting process